lenushealth/integration-samples/samples/dotnet/clientcreds/readme.md

 ## Testing the project

 Once the project is running a simple UI will be launched providing inputs for an email, phone number, and requested scopes.
-Submitting this form will make a request to send agency invite via the sandbox identity platform, you will see emails come through via sandbox sparkpost.
+Submitting this form will make a request to send agency invite via the sandbox identity platform, you will see invite emails come through.